-If you’re looking to take the first steps in your career, or considering a change of trajectory and path, you may look to a career in environment, health and safety (EHS).
+If you’re looking to take the first steps in your career or considering a change of trajectory and path, you may look to a career in the environment, health and safety (EHS).
 But is that a good choice?

 Well, naturally, we think so – but there’s plenty of evidence to back that up.